 The legal use of mobile phones whilst driving will facilitate some productive phone calls.
-But there are limitations with the connectivity and conversational clarity of Bluetooth devices, areas with zero reception and inadequacies in the battery life of cell phones.
+But there are limitations with the technology and coverage.
 Additionally, no one of us is an island.
 If we have a conversation with a customer, do we not need to record the detail of that call in a database that is located somewhere other than in our car?

-So, let’s just call that hour and a half round-trip commute (speaking conservatively) what it is, wasted time.
+So, let’s just call that hour and a half round-trip commute (speaking conservatively) what it is for a lot of people, wasted time.
 It’s a solid hour and a half that an employee working from home could have spent in their home office working.
-Or in their home not working, but tending to the responsibilities that a working adult has – which includes household chores and spending recreational time as they see fit.

 Work / life balance